stevenrobertson/sd-docs/report/color_and_log_scale.md

 \begin{figure}[h]
 	\centering
 	\includegraphics{./color_and_log_scale/flame_vibrancy.png}
-	\caption{12 different flames are presented with different vibrancy values.}
+	\caption{12 different vibrancy values are presented on the baseline flame.}
 	\label{vibrancyflame}
 \end{figure}

 ####Early Clipping
+\label{earlyclipsection}
 Earlier it was discussed that the user may experience regions of the flame that become so dense that the colors to fall outside of the representable range of color.
 These creates regions of uniform density which results in a loss of detail.
 More background information on this can be found in *Color Clipping Background* (Section \ref{colorclippingsection}).

 Early clip takes this idea of color clipping and provides a means to rectify the problem.
 The problem occurs because in the typical algorithm all of the log scaled histrogram of points is mapped to the RGB color space *after* applying the filter kernel.
 A potential problem that can happen is that the spatial filter can blur dense regions of the image and then when color correction techniques are applied these blurred regions can become saturated.
 [17] Visually, this produces regions that look smeared and more dense than it was intended to look.
 This deviation between the output image and what was intended is a form of detail loss.
 The rectification of this problem lies in clipping the RGB color material before applying the filter which fixes this issue.
 This setting can either be turned on or off and can be set by the user.